Political Science

 POLITICAL SCIENCE 320—POLITICAL VIOLENCE

 Spring.
 Credit, three hours.
-Prerequisites: Political Science 101 and Political Science 110 or Political Science 120.
+Prerequisites: Political Science 110 or Political Science 120.
 This course introduces students to social scientific explanations for the causes, consequences, and resolution of insurgency and terrorism.
 Students use theoretical models to analyze major developments in world events.
 This course is designed to allow student to engage critically and seriously with recent scholarship on a variety of forms of political violence and violent conflict.

 POLITICAL SCIENCE 346—AFRICAN AMERICAN POLITICS